That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 | Standard | microSD Express |

-This is the Switch 2 dedicated model released by SanDisk, a global brand in the SD card world.
+This is a model exclusively for the Switch 2, released by SanDisk, a world-class brand in the SD card industry.

 Pros & Cons